MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 ]);
 ```

 ## Server.register options object
 - Just like you can give each individual plugin an options object, you can give Hapi an options object
     - [docs for service.register, go to the options section](https://hapijs.com/api#-await-serverregisterplugins-options)
 - the server.register's **registration options object** does *not* go to any of the plugins, Hapi is the one that uses it
 - an easy example is the **routes.prefix** property
 - by giving a prefix, all the routes in the registered plugins will be prefixed, but your server routes won't:

 ```
+js
 // FILE: server.js
 const start = async () => {
     await server.register([
         require('./lib/plugins/myPluginTop.js'),